awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 ---

 ## Overview
-In this section we will deploy our base lab infrastructure using [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) in [AWS Cloud9](https://aws.amazon.com/cloud9/) environment.
+In this section, we will deploy our base lab infrastructure using [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) in [AWS Cloud9](https://aws.amazon.com/cloud9/) environment.
 This will consist of a public [Amazon API Gateway](https://aws.amazon.com/api-gateway/) which connects to [AWS Lambda](https://aws.amazon.com/lambda/) that puts items in AWS DynamoDB.
-We will also create a rule in [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and another AWS Lambda that will retrieve data related to cost optimzation from [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer) and [AWS Trusted Advisor](https://aws.amazon.com/trusted).
+We will also create a rule in [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and another AWS Lambda that will retrieve data related to cost optimization from [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer) and [AWS Trusted Advisor](https://aws.amazon.com/trusted).

-When we successfully complete our initial stage of template deployment, our deployed workload should reflect the following diagram:
+When we complete our initial stage of template deployment, our deployed workload should reflect the following diagram:

 ![Section2 Base Architecture](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Architecture-Cost.png)